opticfluorine/sovereign/README.md

   server, full server-side persistence in a relational database (SQLite currently supported, Postgres planned)
 * Integrated debug GUI in client

-For full details of the latest changes and features, see the [changelog](CHANGELOG.md).

-## Upcoming Features (v0.3.0)

 * In-game chat
-* Integrated tools for game resource configuration (e.g. sprite definitions, material definitions, etc.)
 * Admin roles for users
-* Creators' manual for resource editing
+* Integrated resource editor for graphical resources

+For full details of the latest changes and features, see the [changelog](CHANGELOG.md).

+## Upcoming Features (v0.4.0)

+* Performance enhancements to distributed ECS with focus on server-side scalability
+* Server-side entity templates with integrated client-side editor
+* Integrated world editor in client

 ## Getting Started